Wiz-Works/SECOND-ORDER---A-Bit-Size-Economy/README.md

 * **Wont run on background:** As is the game wont progress if you minimize the screen, and will remain paused for the most part.
 * **Bids can display as "bid: 0@0.000" under high supply:** If there is a lot of asks in the order book bids can get cleared inmedietly and the dashboard doesn't catch them, however you will still see volume going up.
 * **Glass/Sand Cyclical Balance:** On some runs mining drills will take long to be built causing a massive sand sortage for an extended period.
 It does eventually resolve but it could cause prices to to flatline and fluctuate in irrational ways.

+---

+## Changes

+* **0.0.2:**
+   * Addded funds: Funds are baskets of either comodities, sectors or both.
+With some being actively managed.
+They buy and sell from the actual order book.
+   * Your trades are now going through the order book: you won't be able to buy commodities with no asks, or sell into no bids.
+An option has been added to queue your order on the market for 4000 ticks       if theres no inmediete liquidity.
+   * Better terrain.
+   * Mining drills now cost 14 iron.